OlinSibbSquad/GotYourBack/README.md

 # Got Your Back
-MakeHarvard 2019 Project.
+Our Sibb family's MakeHarvard 2019 Project.
 Check out our [devpost](https://devpost.com/software/gotyourback-x30znu) for photos of the final project, and look at the subfolders for code examples.

 # Our Vision
 Everyone has been scared of walking home alone at night or trying to navigate somewhere unfamiliar.
 The minute you pay too much attention to your phone, you suddenly look vulnerable, yet phones are essential for navigation.
 For people with auditory and visual impairments, this is even more concerning as it can be harder to detect people around while also navigating different terrain.
 Thus, we created GotYourBack.